rust-osdev/bootloader/README.md

 ## Build

 The simplest way to use the bootloader is in combination with the [bootimage](https://github.com/rust-osdev/bootimage) tool.
-This crate **requires at least bootimage PLACEHOLDER**.
+This crate **requires at least bootimage 0.7.7**.
 With the tool installed, you can add a normal cargo dependency on the `bootloader` crate to your kernel and then run `bootimage build` to create a bootable disk image.
 You can also execute `bootimage run` to run your kernel in [QEMU](https://www.qemu.org/) (needs to be installed).

 To compile the bootloader manually, you need to invoke `cargo xbuild` with two environment variables:
 * `KERNEL`: points to your kernel executable (in the ELF format)